veronika-pomy/Readme-Generator/sample_readme/README.md

-# MY NEW PROJECT

-## Description

-Here is a short description of my project.
+# New Project

 <!-- License Badge -->
 [![License][license-shield]][license-url]

+## Description

+Here is description of the project.

 ---